ulfschneider/ulfschneider.github.io/_posts/blog/2016-01-31-pocket-git-guide.md

 git config [--global] user.name ["your name"] git config [--global] user.email ["your email address"]
 {% endhighlight %}
-Use the <code>--global</code> option to tell Git that the given configuration will be the default for all projects on your computer.
-After these settings have been made, they will be added to any of your commits.
+Use the <code>--global</code> option to tell Git that the given configuration will be the default for all of your projects on your computer.
+After these settings have been made, they will be added to your commits.
 When you then push commits to a shared server, your name and email address will also appear on that server.

-Use the commands without your name or email address to detect the current settings.
+Detect your configuration settings with
+{% highlight bash %}
+git config --list
+{% endhighlight %}

 Create new local repository
 ---